olimorris/VectorCode/docs/cli.md

 returned results are sorted by their similarity to the query message.

-You may also specify how many documents should be retrieved with `-n`/`--number` parameter (default is 5).
+You may also specify how many documents should be retrieved with `-n`/`--number` parameter (default is 1).
 This is the maximum number of documents that may be returned.
-Depending on a number of factors, the actual returned documents may be less than this number.
+Depending on a number of factors, the actual returned documents may be less than this number but at least 1 document will be returned.

 You may also set a multiplier for the queries.
-When VectorCode sends queries to the database, it recieves chunks, not document.
+When VectorCode sends queries to the database, it receives chunks, not document.
 It then uses some scoring algorithms to determine which documents are the best fit.
 The multiplier, set by command-line flag `--multiplier` or `-m`, defines how many chunks VectorCode will request from the database.
 The default is `-1`, which means to retrieve all